 In many programming languages like C# and Java the same method can be declared in few variants with the same name and different parameters.
 This goes by the term “method overloading”.
 Now let's see how to write these overloaded methods.

 In programming the way you can identify a method is through the couple of elements of its declaring – name of the method and a list containing its parameters.
 These two elements determine its specification, the so invoked signature of the method.

 In this example the method's signature is its name (

 If our program has methods with the same names, but with different signatures, we can say that we have method overloading.

 As we mentioned, if you use the same name for several methods with different signatures, this means that you are overloading a method.
 The code below shows how three different methods can use the same name, but have different signatures and execute different actions.

-It is important to say that the return type as a result of the method is not a part of its signature.
-If the return type was a part of the signature, then the compiler doesn't know which method exactly to invoke.
+It is important to say that the returned type as a result of the method is not a part of its signature.
+If the returned type was a part of the signature, then the compiler doesn't know which method exactly to call.

 Print(…), the compiler can't know which of the two methods to run.

 The input is two values of the same type.
 The values can be of